RustamKazmi/RustamKazmi/README.md

 Hi, I’m Rustam Ali Kazmi.
-I’m a Full‑Stack Developer specializing in React, Tailwind CSS, and JavaScript.
+I’m a Full‑Stack Developer specializing in React, Angular Tailwind CSS, and JavaScript.
 Currently working remotely, open to new opportunities.
 - 📫 How to reach ...
 Email:ashfaqkazmi1975@gmail.com

 <!---